KaustubhX-prog/WorldGuessr-script/USAGE.md

 - Search for **Tampermonkey** and install it.

 ### Step 2: Download the Script ZIP
-- Go to the [Releases](../../releases) section of this repository (or the main repo page if you uploaded the ZIP directly).
+- Go to the <CODE> section of this repository.
 - Download the latest `wg-script-educational.zip`.

 ### Step 3: Import into Tampermonkey